femtotrader/Planar.jl/docs/src/optimization.md

 # Optimization

-PingPong provides tools to optimize strategy parameters.
+Vindicta provides tools to optimize strategy parameters.
 Optimzations are managed through the [`Optimization.OptSession`](@ref) type.
 Which is a structure that holds informations about the optimization parameters, configuration and previous runs.
 Optimization sessions can be periodically saved, and therefore can be reloaded at a later time to explore previous results or continue the optimization from where it left off.

 There are currently 3 different optimization methods: [`Optimization.gridsearch`](@ref), [`Optimization.bboptimize`](@ref), `boptimize!`(when using `BayesianOptimization`).